A Blog About Cars ... And Much, Much More

 After three solid days of being glued to the television in one of those 'I Cannot Look; I Cannot Look Away' numbing spirals of horror, my wife and I decided to get out and connect with real live people.
 So we drove to central Washington state.
 In those pre-blog days, I recorded this journal entry:

-Well, it's been fourteen years and there have been no other major attacks on U.S. soil.
+Well, it's been many years and there have been no other major attacks on U.S. soil.
 Divine Providence?
 Perhaps - but God helps those who help themselves.

 I think Kathy Shaidle was right when she wrote, "I told you we should have nuked Afghanistan no later than 2:00 pm Eastern, September 11, 2001. ...
 We did it with Japan, and it worked great."